sriyanops/risk-and-loss-prevention-dashboard/README.md

 ```

 ## How to Run
-> All commands should be run from repository root.
+> Note: All commands should be run from repository root.
+This project uses a `src/`-based layout.
+Some environments require the repository root to be added to `PYTHONPATH`.

 ### Install dependencies